-Advisers: Paul H. Yancey (Biology) and Patrick Spencer (Geology)
+Advisers: Paul H. Yancey (Biology)

 In order to secure a recommendation from Whitman, a student must satisfy the following requirements during his or her three years at Whitman:

 - Earn at least 94 credits and spend three years at Whitman (62 credits and two years for transfer students) with a Whitman grade-point average of at least 3.0.

 - Complete the First-Year Experience, required of all first-year students attending Whitman.